Setting up payroll correctly in any business once you have employees, particularly if you are a small business owner, is a key priority.

 7. Complete annual reports and tasks to prepare for the next tax year

-You need to report to HMRC on the previous tax year (which ends on 5 April), give your employees a P60, and prepare for the new tax year, which starts on 6 April.
+As part of the payroll year end process, you need to report to HMRC on the previous tax year (which ends on 5 April), give your employees a P60, and prepare for the new tax year, which starts on 6 April.

 In your annual report, you must include your employees’ pay, any payroll benefits and deductions in an FPS.